 Theatre for Community Health is an exciting way to communicate health and wellness messages across the Western Michigan University campus.
 Since 1991, Theatre for Community Health has produced peer education outreach productions that tour WMU classrooms, residence halls and nearby campuses.
 Themes for the productions include discussion of sex and healthy relationships, the college alcohol culture, and diversity issues.

 Student actors in Theatre for Community Health become nationally certified peer educators.
 Performances are often followed by talk-back sessions on the health topic covered in the production.
 Academic credit is also available from several programs for those who wish to participate.
+The group received the 2014-15 Outstanding Program Award from the National Association of Student Personnel Administrators.

 Want to be part of Theatre for Community Health?